-Assume an electromagnetic pulse, or EMP, were to hit.
+Assume an electromagnetic pulse, or EMP, was to hit.
 Would you be able to provide food for your loved ones?
 Do you know how to take one seed and turn it into hundreds to ensure a food supply for years to come?
-Harvesting seeds and using them to start plants indoors isn’t just a good survival tactic.
+Harvesting seeds and starting seeds indoors isn’t just a good survival tactic.
 It also lowers the risk of your crops getting diseases from outside plants.
 It allows you the freedom to select the vegetable, variety, and individual plant that responds best to your soil, too.

 Why Plant Indoors

 The time to plant seeds indoors is NOW.
 Certain seeds should be planted inside during the month of March instead of directly sown outdoors come May.
 Seeds popped into nutrient-enriched soil germinate and become sprouts.
 Sprouts develop roots vital for sucking up nutrients from the soil and growing into seedlings.
 Early indoor sowing protects the stages of development from outdoor elements, leading to a healthy little plant more likely to thrive once placed outside.
 This step also helps plants mature sooner by providing a head start in producing vegetables.
 Some seeds to plant indoors include broccoli, Brussels sprouts, cabbage, cauliflower, cucumbers, eggplant, gourds, peppers, pumpkin, squash, tomatoes, and watermelon.